cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 **Possible values**

-`true` `false` `*` (default)
+`true` `false`

 **Examples**

-Setting allAges to true only returns events and places that are suitable for all ages:
+Setting allAges to `true` only returns events and places that are suitable for all ages:
 ```
 GET /offers/?q=allAges:true
 ```

-Setting allAges to false only returns events and places that are not suitable for all ages:
+Setting allAges to `false` only returns events and places that are not suitable for all ages:
 ```
 GET /offers/?q=allAges:false
 ```